kunzeleric/kunzeleric/README.md

 ## Hey there!
-I'm Eric Kunzel, a Full-Stack Developer :)
+I'm Eric Kunzel, a Full-Stack Developer

-- 🔭 In a career transition!
-I'm dedicated to a full study journey in order to speed up the process.
--
+- 🔭 Studying and working as a freelancer, still in a career transition from Controllership.
 - 👯 I'm passionate about technology and I'm eager to learn more about it!
 - 🤔 Looking for an opportunity to start my career as a developer as soon as possible.
 - 📫 Contact me on kunzel.eric@gmail.com :)